Why the initial estimates are inaccurate

 - They help to align workflow with available resources by giving an overview of the whole process

-- They are useful for the development process.
+- They are useful for the development process and project management.
 Estimates generate a detailed list of schedules and deliverables that can be put into a project roadmap

 - A detailed estimating process helps reduce risk of what a client can call a “hidden cost”

-- You can plan your budget flexibly in order, among other things, to allow for future development
+- You can plan your budget flexibly in order to allow for future development

 - They help to build better relationships.
 Clients who understand what is the scope under every cost trust the agency more and are more willing to cooperate as they feel involved in the project.